7 Legendary Steakhouses That Have Closed

 Read on for eight steakhouses that have closed for good.
 Some of these chains you will surely remember; others may be news to you, but were once near and dear to many.
 All of them were once prosperous and popular, and all of them are gone.

 And if you're wondering why Sizzler is not on the list, that's because you can still find plenty of locations of this once ubiquitous low-cost steakhouse out west.
 And there's one in Florida.
 And a bunch in Puerto Rico.
 Though given that it used to have a much larger footprint, it's understandable to think it disappeared wholesale.
-Plus, don't miss 7 Steakhouse Chains With the Best Quality Meat in America and 8 Worst Fast-Food Burgers to Stay Away From Right Now.
+Plus, don't miss 7 Steakhouse Chains With the Best Quality Meat in America and 5 Outdated Steakhouse Chains That Are Making a Comeback.

 Started in the early 1960s and popular in the 1970s, Mr. Steak managed to hold on until the 1990s, but the family-friendly steakhouse chain has now been defunct since the days Vanilla Ice was at his peak, according to Nation's Restaurant News.
 And that's despite an attempt to re-brand and revitalize the chain as Mr. Steak's Firegrill, a western-themed take on the steakhouse.
 (Also, don't confuse the defunct steakhouse chain with the online butcher Mr. Steak, by the way – there's no relation.)